Be Safe! Always bellyboard at a lifeguarded beach, between the red and yellow flags.

 Bellyboards are NOT floatation devices - always to be used by proficent swimmers and/or under adult supervision.

 How riding wood is different.

-Our bellyboards are made from 9mm sustainable birch plywood - Bellyboards have no floatation, they act as a planing surface on top of water.
+Our bellyboards are made from sustainable plywood and are around 9mm thick - Bellyboards have no floatation, they act as a planing surface on top of water.

 They are different to a foam boogie board which is designed to float you - bellyboarding sits between riding a foam boogie board and body surfing.
 Its the best feeling!